 The overall hardness of water consists of permanent hardness and temporary hardness.
 Permanent hardness (caused by calcium and magnesium sulphates as well as chloride) does not influence the taste of water or the function of household appliances.
 Temporary hardness (caused by calcium and magnesium hydrogen carbonate) primarily affects the taste of food and other beverages prepared with hot water.
 It is also responsible for the scale deposits found in household appliances that heat water.
 Not least important, many plants and flowers flourish with decarbonised water.
-The BRITA water filter cartridge reduces the temporary hardness of drinking water.
-The results of this reduction: better tasting water for hot drinks and cooked food and less scale build up in household appliances.
-Tea tests performed over almost 30 years have consistently shown that consumers perceive differences between the appearance and taste of tea prepared with BRITA-filtered water versus with unfiltered water.
-This difference is clearly more pronounced in regions with harder water than in soft water areas.
+The BRITA water filter cartridge reduces the temporary hardness.
+The results of this reduction: better tasting water for hot drinks and cooked food and less scale build-up in household appliances.

 Our advice to BRITA users is to follow the recommendations of the water company involved.
 If their instruction is to boil all water before drinking, our recommendation is to filter the water first and then boil as instructed.Once the water problems are resolved and customers can use their water without boiling, we recommend that BRITA users discard their cartridge as a precautionary measure.